AtomSDK/atomsdk-demo-ios/README.md

 ```
 # How to setup NetworkExtension for OpenVPN TCP, OpenVPN UDP & Wireguard

+## Compatibility For OpenVPN TCP & OpenVPN UDP
+* Compatible with Xcode 15.3, iOS 12.0, macOS 10.15, tvOS 17.0 and later

+## Compatibility For Wireguard
+* Compatible with Xcode 15.3, iOS 15.0, macOS 12.0, tvOS 17.0 and later

 **Note: Please follow the following steps to create two NetworkExtensions, One for OpenVPN TCP & UDP and other one for Wireguard.**

 1. Open your Xcode project.
 2. Add your developer account to Xcode from Preferences -> Account if you didn't add before.
 3. Select General tab from your app target and then set your developer account details.
 4. Now add new target “Network extension” in your Xcode project.

 ![Network Extension](docs/1.png)